ChannMyaeAung/MyLearningNotes/C_Learning/HFCExercises.md

 int main(){
     char line[80];
     FILE *in = fopen("spooky.csv", "r");
+    // This will print an error message and exit the program if the file cannot be opened, preventing segmentation fault. if(in == NULL){
+        perror("Error opening file");
+        return 1;
+    }
     FILE *file1 = fopen("ufos.csv", "w");
     FILE *file2 = fopen("disappearances.csv", "w");
     FILE *file3 = fopen("others.csv", "w");